Scalar–tensor theory: Gravity as field theory

 In physics, forces (as vectorial quantities) are given as the derivative (gradient) of scalar quantities named potentials.
-In classical physics before Einstein, gravitation was given in the same way, as consequence of a gravitational force (vectorial), given through a scalar potential field, dependent of the mass of the particles.
+In classical physics before Albert Einstein, gravitation was given in the same way, as consequence of a gravitational force (vectorial), given through a scalar potential field, dependent of the mass of the particles.
 Thus, Newtonian gravity is called a scalar theory.
 The gravitational force is dependent of the distance r of the massive objects to each other (more exactly, their centre of mass).
 Mass is a parameter and space and time are unchangeable.

-Einstein's theory of gravity, the General Relativity (GR) is of another nature.
+Einstein's general relativity (GR) is of another nature.
 It unifies space and time in a 4-dimensional manifold called space-time.
 In GR there is no gravitational force, instead, the actions we ascribed to being a force are the consequence of the local curvature of space-time.
 That curvature is defined mathematically by the so-called metric, which is a function of the total energy, including mass, in the area.
 The derivative of the metric is a function that approximates the classical Newtonian force in most cases.
 The metric is a tensorial quantity of degree 2 (it can be given as a 4x4 matrix, an object carrying 2 indices).

 Another possibility to explain gravitation in this context is by using both tensor (of degree n>1) and scalar fields, i.e. so that gravitation is given neither solely through a scalar field nor solely through a metric.
 These are scalar–tensor theories of gravitation.

-The field theoretical start of General Relativity is given through the Lagrange density.
-It is a scalar and gauge invariant (look at gauge theories) quantity dependent on the curvature scalar R. This Lagrangian, following Hamilton's principle, leads to the field equations of Hilbert and Einstein.
+The field theoretical start of general relativity is given through the Lagrange density.
+It is a scalar and gauge invariant (look at gauge theories) quantity dependent on the scalar curvature R. This Lagrangian, following Hamilton's principle, leads to the field equations of David Hilbert and Einstein.
 If in the Lagrangian the curvature (or a quantity related to it) is multiplied with a square scalar field, field theories of scalar–tensor theories of gravitation are obtained.
-In them, the gravitational constant of Newton is no longer a real constant but a quantity dependent of the scalar field.
+In them, the gravitational constant G of Isaac Newton is no longer a real constant but a quantity dependent of the scalar field.